Monday, December 9, 2019

 The cream insulates the surface of the coffee, keeping it hot.

-It is practiced by the Fiakers (the drivers of the one horse-drawn cabs in Vienna)
+It was practiced by the Fiakers (the drivers of the one-horse-drawn cabs in Vienna)

-to keep their coffee hot when delivered from the cafés to their cabs.
+to keep their coffee hot when it was delivered to their cabs.

 At Sacher, being observed ©PBöhm.